 IoT Trends 2021: A Focus on Fundamentals, Not Nice-to-Haves

-As we approach the close of a whirlwind 2020, connected devices will continue to define numerous industries in the coming year.
+With the close of a whirlwind 2020 and the start of 2021, connected devices will continue to define numerous industries in the coming year.

 Several trends continue to gather momentum, fueling IoT’s prominence in 2021, from data-intensive experiences that use Internet of Things (IoT) devices (such as self-driving cars or wearable devices) to basic health-and-safety needs as COVID-19 continues to take center stage.